An effect is the result of something. It is an outcome, a result, a reaction, a change in Y brought about by a change in X.

 When researchers estimate effect sizes by observing representative samples, they generate an effect size estimate.
 This estimate is usually expressed in the form of an effect size index.

-For a good introduction to effect sizes – how to report them, how to interpret them – check out the e-book Effect Size Matters…
+For a good introduction to effect sizes – how to report them, how to interpret them – check out my book Effect Size Matters…